elmeuavi/RecursiveDirSize/README.md

 C:\Users\Smith\AppData                    3      18488804075 18570338258   81534183        77,76         0,08
 ```

-The `nivell` attribute indicates de level of the directory and is usefull when you are filtering long results in excel.
+The `Level` attribute indicates de level of the directory and is usefull for example when you are filtering long results in excel.

+This example is implemented on the 2-LlançarScriptComparar.bat looking for the last 2 modified txt files at the same directory to compare them.